justifi-tech/web-component-library/README.md

 This project uses the Stencil testing framework for unit and end-to-end (E2E) tests, along with Storybook for UI component testing and auto-changelog to maintain a changelog based on git metadata.

 Below are commands used for various testing and development scenarios.

+## Build

+Before building the project, make sure to set the correct environment using the `NODE_ENV` variable.
+The build scripts for different environments are:

+- `yarn run build:dev` for development environment.
+- `yarn run build:staging` for staging environment.
+- `yarn run build:prod` for production environment.

 ## test